doktorbro/imadaem/README.md

 ### Data Options

-Options you can pass to every image by adding data attributes.
-Only the `data-url` is required.
+Options you can pass to every image by adding the `data-imadaem` attribute.
 Without it Imadaem will not affect the image.

 <table>
   <thead>